Consider the following forms of aid as you plan your graduate study.

 The Office of Graduate Studies also coordinates several projects in conjunction with the Commonwealth of Virginia, including grants for provisionally licensed teachers in special education (Special Education General Curriculum and Early Childhood Special Education).
 Please consult our office (434.544.8383) for further information.

 Tobacco Funds may be available to students in Southside Virginia (e.g., Appomattox, Bedford, Campbell, Danville, Pittsylvania).
 One year of service will qualify for one year of loan cancellation.
-Awarded "first come, first serve."
+Awarded on a first-come, first-served basis.
 For additional information, contact the Lynchburg College Office of Financial Aid.

 Post-Master’s Tuition Voucher

-Interested graduate students should complete and submit an application to the Office of Graduate Studies annually to be considered for any of the College endowed scholarships listed below.
+Interested graduate students should complete and submit an application to the Office of Graduate Studies annually to be considered for any of the College endowed scholarships listed at the link below.
 Note: These awards are not automatically renewed.
 Annual application is required.
 Application review begins after February 15.

 Post 9/11 GI Bill and Yellow Ribbon Program

 The Post 9/11 GI Bill and funds from LC (based on our participation in the Yellow Ribbon Program) pay tuition and fees for eligible LC degree candidates who are veterans or dependents and provide a housing allowance and money for books and supplies.
 Read more.